playframework/playframework/documentation/manual/working/scalaGuide/advanced/routing/ScalaJavascriptRouting.md

   .fail( /*...*/ );
 ```

-The router also makes a few other properties available including the ``url`` and the ``type`` (the HTTP method).
-For example the above call to jQuery's ajax function can also be made like:
+The fields can also be passed explicitly when other options are needed:

 ```javascript
 var r = jsRoutes.controllers.Users.get(someId);
 $.ajax({url: r.url, type: r.type, success: /*...*/, error: /*...*/ });
 ```

-The above approach is required where other properties need setting such as success, error, context etc.

-The ``absoluteURL`` and the ``webSocketURL`` are methods (not properties) which return the complete url string.
-A Websocket connection can be made like:
+A WebSocket connection can use `webSocketURL`:

 ```javascript
 var r = jsRoutes.controllers.Users.list();